AbogeJr/nosql_demo/README.md

 ### Testing on Postman

-Open the [WorkSpace](https://elements.getpostman.com/redirect?entityId=19299357-deed8b97-7f1d-4200-bd0c-71e3e15561a3&entityType=collection) and select the **NoSQL Demo** collection.
+Open this [WorkSpace](https://elements.getpostman.com/redirect?entityId=19299357-deed8b97-7f1d-4200-bd0c-71e3e15561a3&entityType=collection) and select the **NoSQL Demo** collection.
 Modify the endpoints and test the API